aws/amazon-chime-sdk-js/guides/11_Priority_Based_Downlink_Policy.md

-**Receiving notifications that a remote video was paused due to bandwidth constraint** If a remote video source is paused due to insufficient bandwidth, then the application will be notified through the existing notification mechanism by setting the VideoTileState to pausedDueToBandwidth.
-Note that there is already a member named `paused` in VideoTileState and that is used to track if the application paused the remote video.
+**Receiving notifications that a remote video was paused due to bandwidth constraint** If a remote video source is paused due to insufficient bandwidth, then the application will be notified through `tileWillBePausedByDownlinkPolicy` by  `VideoDownlinkObserver` and the `VideoTileState` will be set to `paused`.

 **Configure network event delays**<span id="configure-network-event-delays"><span>